lamhq/tech-notes/pages/backend/python/syntax/functions.md

 The first statement of the function body can optionally be a string literal; this string literal is the function's documentation string, or *docstring*.

-There are tools which use docstrings to automatically produce online or printed documentation, or to let the user interactively browse through code.

-It's good practice to include docstrings in code that you write.

 ```py
 # Creating a Function
 def my_function():